niels-db/Rush-Royale-Bot/README.md

 * Run launch_gui.bat to start the bots GUI.

 * Units have to be configured in config.ini file first, Other settings are set by GUI.

+Check all_units folder to get correct unit names for setup.

+**Support me**
+Any donations would be appreciated so I can maintain and update this project.
+You can support me via

+Bitcoin 3Hc95fuKwoLgFUQzBzQrATDhEmU1VhY9Qg

+Eth 0x1C77F51eA41e2FD420F674203fA67a488874bD37